Cyentia Cybersecurity Research Library

 Internet-Facilitated Drugs Trade: Analysis Of The size, scope, and the role of the Netherlands

 This report aims to investigate the role of the Internet in facilitating drugs trade.
-It is commissioned by the Research and Documentation Centre (Wetenschappelijk Onderzoek- en Documentatiecentrum, WODC), the independent research arm of the Ministry of Security and Justice in the Netherlands. (more available)
+It is commissioned by the Research and Documentation Centre (Wetenschappelijk Onderzoek- en Documentatiecentrum, WODC), the independent research arm of the Ministry of Security and Justice in the Netherlands.
+Special attention will therefore be paid to the role of Dutch actors in facilitating this trade.

 Added: October 20, 2018